Dor-Ka/frontend-basics-homepage/README.md

 - **v1.0** (2025-04-08): Finalized homepage layout, improved styling, accessibility improvements, and theme toggle functionality with localStorage support.
 - **v1.1** (2025-04-09): Fixed section scroll positioning under navbar and improved theme toggle button with icon and dynamic label.
 - **v1.2** (2025-04-09): Added "See More Projects" button to toggle visibility of additional projects with responsive styling and theme compatibility.
+- **V1.3** (2025-05-13): Added a loading indicator for GitHub projects section, including a spinner and loading text while fetching projects.